How to Get Over Betrayal in a Relationship

 They make agreements in good faith and believe that both partners will hold up their end of the bargain.
 So, when one partner can’t commit to what they’ve promised, the betrayed partner’s world turns upside down( understandably so).

-It destroys their self-esteem and makes them question their self-worth.
+Research Highlight= Research shows that experiencing betrayal can destroy a person’s self-esteem and make them question their self-worth.
 The betrayed partner starts to doubt everything the betrayer says and does.
 The breach of trust has done a number on the relationship, and heartbreak’s pain is no less painful than physical pain.

 Both partners respect and live by similar core values in any healthy relationship and trust that the other person won’t deliberately hurt them.
 When someone betrays their partner’s trust, it shakes the foundation of the relationship.